Get The Help You Need (504) 586-5200

 Georgia Passes Hands Free Cell Phone Law: Will Louisiana Follow?

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Monday, June 25, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Monday, June 25, 2018.
 BATON ROUGE, Louisiana.
 According to the Insurance Institute for Highway Safety, 16 states and the District of Columbia currently ban the use of hand-held cell phones for all drivers.
 On July 1, Georgia joins this list of states by enacting a tough, no-tolerance law that places heavy fines on drivers who even touch a cell phone while driving.
 Louisiana has yet to pass a full ban on hand-held cell phone use.
 Should it?
 Currently, in Louisiana, if you have a learner’s permit, you are not permitted to use a hand-held cell phone.
 The laws are even more restrictive for minor drivers.
-Drivers…
+Drivers under…

 Read More